zuo/unittest_expander/docs/reference.rst

    ———

    A :class:`param` instance is the canonical form of a parameter collection's *item*.
-It represents a single :ref:`combination of test parameter values <param-basics>`.
+It represents :ref:`a single combination of test parameter values <param-basics>`.

    The public interface provided by this class includes the following